-Congebec complies with all legislative and regulatory requirement applicable to its activities, and strives to exceed mere compliance.
-It is our personal responsibility, through our gestures and actions to ensure that Congebec achieves this goal.
+CONGEBEC complies with all legislative and regulatory requirements applicable to its activities, and strives to exceed mere compliance.
+It is our personal responsibility, through our gestures and actions to ensure that CONGEBEC achieves this goal.

-All EMPLOYEES, OFFICERS and DIRECTORS of CONGEBEC cannot have specialized knowledge of all the laws and regulations that may apply to the company's activities.
-However, we need to have sufficient knowledge to realize when a situation requires we seek advice of our superior, the Vice-President of Human Capital, Regulatory Compliance and Communications or to another member of Management.
+All EMPLOYEES, MANAGEMENT and DIRECTORS of CONGEBEC cannot have specialized knowledge of all the laws and regulations that may apply to the company's activities.
+However, we need to have sufficient knowledge to realize when a situation requires us to seek advice from our superior, the Vice-President of Human Capital, Regulatory Compliance and Communications or to another member of MANAGEMENT.

-We must perform our functions while complying with the Code and Congebec's policies that are applicable to our position.
+We must perform our duties while complying with the Code and CONGEBEC's policies that are applicable to our position.
 The Code does not replace these policies; rather it is intended to be used to guide us in interpreting and applying them.